DataHiveDevelopment/HiveIDSocialiteProvider/readme.md

 #### `Server` configuration value

 You can specify an optional `HIVEID_SERVER` in your .env file to override using the production Hive ID authentication system.
 This is most useful during development and needing to test a modification to Hive ID with another application.
-The value should be entered in the format of `http://account.test`, note the lack of a trailing `/`. `/oauth/authorize` and `/oauth/token` will automatically be appended on the appropriate routes.`
+The value should be entered in the format of `http://id.test`, note the lack of a trailing `/`.
+The `/oauth/authorize` and `/oauth/token` endpoints will automatically be appended on the appropriate API calls.

 ### 5. Usage